-If payment is received prior to a judgment being filed, you must file a request to dismiss the case.
-If payment is received after the judgment has been filed and entered, you must file a SATISFACTION OF JUDGMENT.
-The clerk of the court will furnish you with the necessary forms.
+If payment is received before a judgment is filed, you must file a request to dismiss the case.
+If payment is received after the judgment has been filed, you must file a SATISFACTION OF JUDGMENT.
+The Service Center or clerk of the court will furnish you with the necessary forms.